whygreedy/sql-job-analysis/README.md

 > **Low Demand, High Salary (Question mark):**\
 > Kafka, PyTorch, Perl, TensorFlow, Cassandra, Atlassian

-- Despite skills like kafka, pytorch, perl, tensorflow and cassandra tend to have top paying, their demand on market is not as many as skills in Star and Cash cow quadrants.
+- Despite skills like Kafka, PyTorch, Perl, TensorFlow and Cassandra tend to be high-paying, their demands on market are not as many as skills in Star and Cash cow quadrants.

 - Rather than finding either top demanded skills or top paying skills, we could develop our skillset strategy to pave the career in data analysis field.

-- As a junior Data Analyst, I could easily prioritize which optimal skills to learn or enhance based on not only my interest but also the degree of financial stability and prospect.
+- As a junior Data Analyst, I want to prioritize which optimal skills to learn or enhance based on not only my interest but also the degree of financial stability and prospect.
 First, I would enhance my skills on Hadoop, pandas to get financial stability.
-And then, I would learn more about Spark, PySpark and Snowflake, GCP and Airflow to extend my skills for obtain higher salary.
+And then, I would invest myself to extend skillset on Spark, PySpark, Snowflake and Airflow for obtaining higher paying and sought-after jobs.

 ![5_optimal_skills](datagraph/5_optimal_skills.png)

 **5. Skills Required for Top 10 Paying Jobs**

-- Among top 10 paying jobs, Python is still the most common skill and followed by Tableau, Excel, R and SQL.
+- Among top 10 paying jobs, Python is the most common skill and followed by Tableau, Excel, R and SQL.

 - A combination of languages (Python, SQL, R), data visualization tools (Tableau, Power BI, Looker), big data tools (BigQuery, Kafka, Snowflake), and version control systems (Git, GitHub) are highly valued in data analyst roles.